John Seafood in Pensacola

 What did the most recent inspection of John Seafood in Pensacola find?

-John Seafood in Pensacola was most recently inspected on January 12, 2026 with 2 violation(s).
+John Seafood in Pensacola was most recently inspected on May 18, 2026 with 3 violation(s), including 1 high-priority violation(s).
 Disposition: Inspection Completed - No Further Action.

 Has John Seafood in Pensacola ever been shut down?